-Recognising relationships are key to learners success, and where our young people fall below our high expectations, we will build on these positive relationships to ensure all our learners have a positive educational experience.
+Recognising relationships are key to learners' success, and where our young people fall below our high expectations, we will build on these positive relationships to ensure all our learners have a positive educational experience.

-Encouraging learners to take pride in all that they do and use appropriate praise to recognise our school values; Kindness, Respect, Integrity and Teamwork.
+Encouraging learners to take pride in all that they do and use appropriate praise to recognise our school values; learning, leadership, preparation, ambition, and respect.

-Learners understanding the difference between right and wrong so they are prepared to be responsible citizens in 21st century Britain.
+Learners understanding the difference between right and wrong, so they are prepared to be responsible citizens in 21st century Britain.